×

 • Keep all kinds of Spotify downloads: Spotify songs, playlists, albums, podcasts, audiobooks, etc.

-• Keep Spotify downloads as DRM-free MP3, M4A, WAV, FLAC, AIFF, ALAC.
+• Save Spotify downloads as MP3, M4A, WAV, FLAC, AIFF, or ALAC files.

 • Offers a batch download feature and a 35X conversion speed to download Spotify music.